Wiiucoop/Octagonal-Ascension-BO2/README.md

 ##BETA 1 RELEASE!!!!!

 This is a remake from a custom zombies map "Octagonal Ascension", it is a very popular map that originally relesed back in WaW and also Bo3.
-Some may argue its a port, but this was actually made using the custom map template instead, so in reality only the map model itself was ported directly.

 ATTENTION! this is a challenging map, so be prepared!